-When subtropical evergreen trees of two different genuses, Aquilaria and Gyrinops, suffer injury (from a specific fungus infection), a small percentage of them exude a resin to protect themselves.
+When subtropical evergreen trees of two different genuses, Aquilaria and Gyrinops, suffer injury and then get infected by specific fungus, a small percentage of them exude a resin to protect themselves.
 It is the resin that is highly prized for its aromatic and spiritual qualities.

 Agarwood oil or Oud (or Oudh) is currently available from two sources: the rapidly-becoming-extinct wild trees, and the sustainably farmed and manually infected trees.
 Unfortunately, in the wild, most trees are cut down en masse (even though 85% of them have no resin content) in order to harvest the oil.

-The most reverential and respectful method of harvesting Oud from trees in the wild is to remove just the resin-saturated infected parts of the trees, leaving the trees to continue to grow and thrive.
-I am very happy to discover a few oils obtained this way, because it's the most ethical approach, and holds the trees as sacred beings.
+The most reverential and respectful methods of harvesting Oud from trees in the wild are to either only harvest from trees that have already died, or to just remove only the resin-saturated infected parts of the trees, leaving the trees to continue to grow and thrive.
+I have been very happy to discover a few oils obtained by these methods.

 (Ensar Oud points out that the production of "synthetic Oud", a mix of various chemicals some of which are toxic, has grown considerably in the perfume industry.
 Even some Oud purveyors are selling synthetic Oud as the real thing.)

-Lower grade Oud can have a one-dimensional barnyard or stanky or animalistic smell, but the better Ouds are much fuller and rounder in aroma and in fact offer so many different scents that each one is an exploration in itself.
+The better Ouds are distilled carefully from older trees and then aged, and have a much fuller and rounder aroma and in fact offer so many different scents that each one is an exploration in itself.

-Important Note: Dorje123 pointed out, on the Basenotes.net forum, that there are two very different kinds of barnyard, and some excellent Ouds have a barnyard component, but, to quote him:
+Important Note: Dorje123 pointed out, on the Basenotes.net forum, that there are two very different kinds of barnyard, and some excellent Ouds have a barnyard component.
+To quote him: